General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-where $t_0$ is the time of emission of the photon, $x_0^i$ are space coordinates of the source of the electromagnetic signal taken at the time $t_0$, and $k^i={\bm k}$ is the unit vector along the trajectory of photon's motion defined by equation \eqref{ibc}.
+where $t_0$ is the time of emission of electromagnetic signal, $x_0^i$ are spatial coordinates of the source of the electromagnetic signal taken at the time $t_0$, and $k^i={\bm k}$ is the unit vector along the trajectory of photon's motion defined in \eqref{ibc}.

 The bundle of light rays makes 2+1 split of space by projecting any point in space onto the plane being orthogonal to the bundle (see Figure \ref{bundle}).
-This allows to make a transformation to new independent variables $\tau$ and $\xi^i$ defined as follows